Azure/azure-sdk-for-net/sdk/netapp/Azure.ResourceManager.NetApp/README.md

-# Microsoft Azure NetApp Management client library for .NET
+# Microsoft Azure NetApp management client library for .NET

 Microsoft Azure NetApp Files makes it easy for enterprise line-of-business (LOB) and storage professionals to migrate and run complex, file-based applications with no code change.
 Microsoft Azure NetApp Files is widely used as the underlying shared file-storage service in various scenarios.
 These include migration (lift and shift) of POSIX-compliant Linux and Windows applications, SAP HANA, databases, high-performance compute (HPC) infrastructure and apps, and enterprise web applications.